polym8th/Harvest/README.md

     -  Done – Completed and verified tasks, ready for deployment.

 #### User Stories
    The following sections outline user stories and their acceptance criterias.
-These demonstrate how the application fulfils user requirements and delivers front-end CRUD functionality.
+These demonstrate how the application fulfils user requirements and delivers frontend CRUD functionality.

 #### As a Visitor (Unregistered User)
 Acceptance criteria: